jdonald/pyturtlebot/README.md

 ## First Time Setup

-First you will need a Turtlebot2 with ROS Hydro installed and with all the turtlebot debs installed:
+First you will need a Turtlebot2 with ROS Kinetic installed and with all the turtlebot debs installed:

     $ sudo apt-get install ros-kinetic-turtlebot ros-kinetic-freenect-launch